 Buying land can be an enormous expense — or not that expensive at all.
 Sometimes, your contractor already owns the lot, and the land cost is included in the building fees.
 This is common if you're purchasing in a pre-planned community.

 But maybe your dream home is tucked away in the mountains or on a vast farmland spread.
 Land prices vary dramatically, and that price can be affected by lot size.
-A small plot with no existing utilities hookups could cost as little as $1,000, but desirable areas and larger lots may mean spending dramatically more.
+A small plot with no existing utility hookups could cost as little as $1,000, but desirable areas and larger lots may mean spending dramatically more.

-If you hire the architect or designer before consulting with a builder, you may end up with pie-in-the-sky building plans vastly out of budget... and you'll need those plans revised again once you hit a reality check.
+If you hire the architect or designer before consulting with a builder, you may end up with pie-in-the-sky building plans vastly out of budget — and you'll need those plans revised again once you hit a reality check.
 That's expensive.

 "A lot of times, anybody that’s remodeling or doing any major improvement in their home doesn’t know what to expect.
 They really don’t.
 They don’t know where to start.

 I’ll pretend like it’s my home.
 “If this were my home and this is what I wanted to do, this is how I would start.”
 And then I give them scenarios why they might be over budget or under budget.
 You kind of add or subtract products that may not fit into their budget.